caramel and cashews

 Instructions

 • Preheat oven to 350 degrees.
-In the bowl of a stand mixer add both sugars, canola oil, and pumpkin then beat for 3 minutes on medium speed.
+In the bowl of a stand mixer add both sugars, vegetable oil, and pumpkin then beat for 3 minutes on medium speed.

 • In a medium bowl, combine gluten free flour, baking powder, baking soda, salt, and pumpkin pie spice.
 Mix gently with a spoon.